pal03377/master-thesis/thesis.typ

 == Real-world Data
 === Design
 // Note: Describe the design / methodology of the evaluation and why you did it like that.
 E.g. what kind of evaluation have you done (e.g. questionnaire, personal interviews, simulation, quantitative analysis of metrics, what kind of participants, what kind of questions, what was the procedure?)
-We tested ThemisML using actual programming exercises from the Technical University of Munich's database.
+We tested ThemisML using actual programming exercises from a dump of the Technical University of Munich's Artemis production database.
 For three exercises, we trained ThemisML on one set of submissions and then tested it on a different set of the same size.
 We aimed to qualitatively determine if the feedback suggestions generated by ThemisML aligned with the manual feedback provided by tutors.

 After our initial tests, we made adjustments to ThemisML.
 This included raising the similarity threshold and introducing a mechanism to avoid overly general feedback.
 After these changes, we conducted our experiments again to measure the impacts of these modifications.